NotAntlxrs/NotAntlxrs/README.md

 - 👀 I’m interested in Gaming
 - 🌱 I’m currently learning Coding Discord Bot
 - 💞️ I’m looking to collaborate on @GlockCat
-- 📫 How to reach me u cant
+- 📫 How to reach me ...

 <!---
 NotAntlxrs/NotAntlxrs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.